fa-mas/ROS_Quadruped/README.md

 ### 2.4 hw_ctrl
 hw_motion_main.py subscribes to /direction and uses quad_pkg to control the physical Legs and move the Robot towards the desired direction.
 (To Do: move geometry constants to quad_pkg/config.py)

->**Note:**
->This Repository is a work in progress and serves as a place to take notes, it is not intended to be cloned.
-However if you are interested in the project and have questions, don't hesitate to contact me.